One of the greatest assets of Albania is its coastline, the waters and the beaches of which results very clean by Mediterranean norms.

 After the breakfast, the first part of the day will be spent to visit the nearby city of Durres.

 Durres: is the main port and the second biggest city in the country.
-Some important archeological monuments that testify the glorious past of the city during different periods of history are: The ancient city walls, the roman amphitheater and baths, the byzantine forum, the Venetian tower, the ottoman hamam.
-The city offers to the visitor also a range of interesting buildings and museums such as: the Archeological Museum, the Exhibition of Folk Culture hosted in an very elegant house of ottoman architecture, the museum of History ect.
+Some important archaeological monuments that testify the glorious past of the city during different periods of history are: The ancient city walls, the roman amphitheater and baths, the byzantine forum, the Venetian tower, the ottoman hamam.
+The city offers to the visitors also a range of interesting buildings and museums such as: the Archeological Museum, the Exhibition of Folk Culture hosted in a very elegant house of ottoman architecture, the museum of History ect.
 Of interest to be seen are the Italian buildings constructed in between the WWI and WWII that now host the Municipality, the Cultural centre with the Aleksander Moisiu Theater, the main Library, the philharmonic orchestra ect.

-After the visit return to the resort
+After the visit return to the resort.

 Day 4: Beach Resort

 Day 5: Beach Resort – Berat town (UNESCO)